 Install Core Dependencies

-First, update the OS and install the many dependencies required to run Cuckoo on ESX.
+First, update the OS and install the many dependencies required to run Cuckoo on ESX.$ sudo apt-get update

 $ sudo apt-get upgrade –y